openstreetmap/stateofthemap-2022/calls/general.md

 Sometimes we will make some changes or have suggestions:

 * We might ask if several speakers can merge their talks.
-* We might also ask if a change of format would be possible (for example we might suggest a lightning talk instead of a regular talk when we find it is not enough content for a complete talk, but an interesting subject).
+* We might also ask if a change of format would be possible (for example we might suggest the lightning talk format instead of a regular talk when we find it is not enough content for a complete talk, but an interesting subject).

 <h2 id="language">Language</h2>